 USAGE: Units are clock cycles.
 Read Shutter\Upper first, then Shutter\Lower.
 They should be read consecutively.
 The shutter is adjusted to keep the average and maximum pixel values within normal operating ranges.
 The shutter value is checked and automatically adjusted to a new value if needed on every frame when operating in default mode.
 When the shutter adjusts, it changes by $\pm$ 1/16 of the current value.
-The shutter value can be set manually by setting the AGC mode to Disable using the Extended\Config register and writing to the Shutter\Maximum\Bound registers.
-Because the automatic frame rate feature is related to shutter value.
-It may also be appropriate to enable the Fixed Frame Rate mode using the Extended\Config register.
+The shutter value can be set manually by setting the AGC mode to Disable using the Extended\Config register and writing to the Shutter\Max\Bound registers.
+Because the automatic frame rate feature is related to shutter value it may also be appropriate to enable the Fixed Frame Rate mode using the Extended\Config register.

-Shown below is a graph of 800 sequentially acquired shutter values, while the sensor was moved slowly over white paper.
+Shown below is a graph of 700 sequentially acquired shutter values, while the sensor was moved slowly over white paper.

-Figure 28.
-Shutter Value (white paper)

 Figure 29.
+Shutter Values at 800cpi (White Paper)

-Mean shutter vs. Z (white paper)
+Figure 30.
+Mean Shutter vs. Z (White Paper)